connext/documentation/docs/developers/examples/simple-bridge.md

       amount,            // _amount: amount of tokens to transfer slippage,          // _slippage: the maximum amount of slippage the user will accept in BPS (e.g. 30 = 0.3%)
       bytes("")          // _callData: empty bytes because we're only sending funds );
   }

+  /**
+   * @notice Transfers native assets from one chain to another.
+   * @param destinationUnwrapper Address of the Unwrapper contract on destination.
+   * @param weth Address of the WETH contract on this domain.
+   * @param amount The amount to transfer.
+   * @param recipient The destination address (e.g. a wallet).
+   * @param destinationDomain The destination domain ID.
+   * @param slippage The maximum amount of slippage the user will accept in BPS.
+   * @param relayerFee The fee offered to relayers.
+   */
+  function xTransferEth(
+    address destinationUnwrapper,
+    address weth,
+    uint256 amount,
+    address recipient,
+    uint32 destinationDomain,
+    uint256 slippage,
+    uint256 relayerFee
+  ) external payable {
+    // Wrap ETH into WETH to send with the xcall IWETH(weth).deposit{value: amount}();

+    // This contract approves transfer to Connext IWETH(weth).approve(address(connext), amount);

+    // Encode the recipient address for calldata bytes memory callData = abi.encode(recipient);

+    // xcall the Unwrapper contract to unwrap WETH into ETH on destination connext.xcall{value: relayerFee}(
+      destinationDomain,    // _destination: Domain ID of the destination chain destinationUnwrapper, // _to: Unwrapper contract
+      weth,                 // _asset: address of the WETH contract msg.sender,           // _delegate: address that can revert or forceLocal on destination amount,               // _amount: amount of tokens to transfer slippage,             // _slippage: the maximum amount of slippage the user will accept in BPS (e.g. 30 = 0.3%) callData              // _callData: calldata with encoded recipient address );
+  }
 }